pkp/pkp-docs/learning-ops/en/editorial-dashboard.md

 On the right side of the Submission Record, you will see:

-**Action Buttons**: This where you can choose to post or decline the preprint at any stage.
+**Action Buttons**: This is where you can choose to post or decline the preprint at any stage.

 **Participants**: This panel is where you will see the list of participants involved in the submission, for example, any Authors or Moderators.